Understanding Notion Properties: A Comprehensive Guide to Notion's Feature

 New to Notion?

-What are properties in Notion?
+What are Properties in Notion?

 Understanding Properties

-Properties in Notion are similar to fields or columns in a spreadsheet.
-They define the different aspects or qualities you want to track for each entry in your database.
-For example, if you are building a database of books, properties could include "Title," "Author," "Publication Date," and "Genre."
+Properties in Notion work similarly to fields or columns in a spreadsheet.
+They define the different aspects you want to track for each entry in your database.
+For example, if you're building a database of books, you might include properties such as Title, Author, Publication Date, and Genre.

 Adding Properties in Notion

-1. Open your database in Notion.
+- Open your database in Notion.

-3. Select the desired property type from the dropdown menu.
+- Select the desired property type from the dropdown menu.

-5. Customize any additional property settings if needed.
+- Customize additional settings as needed.

 Common Property Types